swaptacular/swpt_accounts/protocol.rst

    fulfill or ignore this wish.
 Normally, this would be ``0``.

 min_interest_rate : float
-   The minimal acceptable interest rate.
+   Determines the minimal acceptable interest rate.
 This instructs the server that if the interest rate on the account becomes lower than this value, the transfer MUST NOT be successful.
 This can be useful when the transferred amount may need to be decreased if the interest rate on the account has decreased.
 The value MUST be equal or bigger than ``-100``.
 Normally, this would be ``-100``.

 max_commit_delay : int32
    The period (in seconds) during which the prepared transfer can be